SOP (TV program)

 SOP is a Philippine television variety show broadcast by GMA Network.
-It premiered on February 2, 1997, replacing GMA Supershow.
+It premiered on February 2, 1997.
 The show concluded on February 28, 2010, with a total of 672 episodes.
-It was replaced by Party Pilipinas in its timeslot.

-History
+Overview

-After GMA Supershow's month-long farewell in January 1997, SOP started airing on February 2, 1997, with a live episode from the GMA Broadway studios.
-Regular dancers include the VIP Dancers, Universal Motion Dancers, Abstract Dancers and Kidz at Work; with Al Quinn as director and German Moreno as production consultant.
+SOP premiered on February 2, 1997, live from the GMA Broadway Studios.
+Regular dancers included the VIP Dancers, Universal Motion Dancers, Abstract Dancers and Kidz at Work; with Al Quinn as the director and German Moreno as a production consultant.

-In 2005, the entire cast of SOP and SOP Gigsters together with Mel Tiangco, Joey de Leon, Richard Gomez and German Moreno went to San Francisco, California, United States, for the launch of GMA Pinoy TV.
+In 2005, the cast of SOP and SOP Gigsters together with Mel Tiangco, Joey de Leon, Richard Gomez and German Moreno went to San Francisco, California, United States, for the launch of GMA Pinoy TV.

-The show moved to a new set at GMA Network Center Annex, Studio 7 in November 2008.
-It is one of the biggest studios in the Philippines accommodating 1,000-member audiences.